-Article 31.
+Article 37.
 Covert investigations

-- 1. The requesting and the requested Parties may agree to assist one another in the conduct of investigations into crime by officers acting under covert or false identity (covert investigations). - 2.
-The decision on the request is taken in each individual case by the competent authorities of the requested Party with due regard to its national law and procedures.
-The duration of the covert investigation, the detailed conditions, and the legal status of the officers concerned during covert investigations shall be agreed between the Parties with due regard to their national law and procedures. - 3.
-Covert investigations shall take place in accordance with the national law and procedures of the Party on the territory of which the covert investigation takes place.
-The Parties involved shall cooperate to ensure that the covert investigation is prepared and supervised and to make arrangements for the security of the officers acting under covert or false identity.
+- 1. The requesting and the requested States Parties may agree to assist one another in the conduct of investigations into crimes covered by this Convention by officers acting under covert or false identity (covert investigations). - 2.
+The decision on the request is taken in each individual case by the competent authorities of the requested State Party with due regard to its domestic law and procedures.
+The duration of the covert investigation, the detailed conditions, and the legal status of the officers concerned during covert investigations shall be agreed between the Parties with due regard to their domestic law and procedures. - 3.
+Covert investigations shall take place in accordance with the domestic law and procedures of the State Party on the territory of which the covert investigation takes place.
+The States Parties involved shall co-operate to ensure that the covert investigation is prepared and supervised and to make arrangements for the security of the officers acting under covert or false identity.